sercp

 - works in command line

-- waits until Speccy saves block on storage – waits about 800 ms and uses hardware flow control for testing when Speccy is ready to receive next block
+- waits until Speccy saves the block to the storage and sends an ACK confirmation message.
+Then the transfer continues because Speccy is ready to receive the next block

-- source code is available – see download section
+- source code and windows exe is available – see download section

 Example: